Abstract nouns in English: Usage, examples and exercises

 -ness

-Abstract nouns with the stem “ness” often have an adjective stem that turns a state or characteristic into a concept that can be used as a noun in a sentence.
+Abstract nouns with the stem “ness” typically derive from an adjective stem, transforming a state or characteristic into a concept that can be used as a noun in a sentence.

 sadness